openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

    topics.

 #.
 Enter the complete text.
 Options for formatting the text and for adding
-   links or images are available: click the buttons above the text field.
+   links or images are available: select the buttons above the text field.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  .. note:: Any text formatting or images that you add are only visible
+     when others read your post in a web browser.
+The edX mobile apps do not currently display added formatting or images.

 Add a Post to a Course-Wide Discussion Topic
 **************************************************